mies/wercker-perceptor/views/deployment.md

 During post-deploy test you can run scripts needed to verify if the deployment was successful.

-For example you can try to download the homepage and check if a word exists on the page.
+For example, you can try to download the homepage and check if a specfic word exists on the page.

 ```
   "postDeployTest" : ["curl $URL| grep welcome"]